hl7ch/ch-lab-order/input/pagecontent/usecases-english.md

 * Details of the requested service
   * ServiceRequest.category is RequestForAdditionalExam

-### Use Case 4: Requesting existing lab results and images
+### Use Case 4: Requesting existing lab results and images (out of scope)

 Sometimes the physician also wants information about previous laboratory tests, e.g., to assess the prostate-specific antigen (PSA) trend.
+It is not covered here.

 ### Use Case 5: Collective request for toxicological testing (biological monitoring)